drkvogel/bb-quizzes/doc/hoops/hoops-doc.md

 ## Contents

-* representation of the <div>s in the page, description of the purpose of each.
+* Representation of the elements in the page, description of the purpose of each.
-* image dimensions
+* Image dimensions
-* names of any included libraries (e.g. node.js)
+* Description of scaling algorithm
-* description with pseudo-code of scaling algorithm based around the method I outlined - i.e. determine separately the scaling in each of the horizontal and vertical directions required to fit the window, then resize using the smaller of these factors as a parameter.
 * Worked numeric examples for screen resolutions of (HxV) 1280x1024, 640x480, 320x480, 750x1334 and 1242x2208
+* Names of any included libraries

 \newpage